davidrhoden/davidrhoden-basic-netlify/timeline/i-sang-to-tamayo-apr-21-1999.md

 ---
-title: I sang to a cat named Tamayo
+title: I sang to a cat named Tamayo.
 date: 1999-04-21T16:00:00.000Z
 summary: We were housesitting on my first visit to New Orleans.
 excerpt: We were housesitting on my first visit to New Orleans.